 - Exit the Registry Editor.

-- It’s important that you restart Windows Explorer (Shell) after clearing out the above key.
-See Terminate and Restart Explorer.exe in Windows 7 or How to Exit Explorer and Restart Explorer in Windows 10?
+- It’s important that you restart Explorer (shell) after clearing out the above key.
+See Restart Explorer.exe in Windows 7 or Restart Explorer in Windows 10

 This clears the individual folder views, window size, and related settings.

 Resetting folder settings for a particular folder type

 Windows has these 5 templates for customizing folders: General Items, Documents, Pictures, Music, Videos.

 To reset the folder views for all folders of a particular type (template), use these steps:

 - For Windows Vista & 7: On the toolbar, click Organize, and then click Folder and search options.

 - For Windows 8 & 10: Click View in the ribbon, click the Options button, and click Change folder and search options.